-Life Changes in 2016?
+Life Changes?
 Update Your BeneficiariesSubmitted by Townsend Asset Management Corp. on January 9th, 2017

 When beneficiaries are noted on your account, the recipients receive the funds prior to the distribution of any assets named in your will which streamlines the process.
 In other words, the beneficiary designations on your account override your will, so keep that in mind as you plan your overall estate.

 Let’s go over some common terms that you will encounter when determining your beneficiaries.

 Primary beneficiary - The person (or persons) who will be the first in line to inherit the funds in your account.
 You can have as many beneficiaries as you wish, provided the total is 100%.

 Contingent beneficiary – This is the person (or persons) who inherit the funds only if the primary beneficiary is deceased.
 Once again, the total number of shares needs to equal 100%.

 Per Stirpes – This term, derived from Latin meaning “by roots or by branch”, is often used in beneficiary designations.
 It simply means that if a beneficiary of an account is deceased, that person’s portion of the inheritance goes to his/her heirs.